Master Computational and Applied Mathematics (CAM)

 To get a general overview over CAM, see

-For more detailed information on the contents of CAM, see the general study plan and list of modules (not all of them are offered annually) available.
+For more detailed information on the contents of CAM, see the general study plan and descriptions of modules (not all of them are offered annually) available.
 For every semester there is a module handbook showing exactly those modules which will take place in that semester (see in the list of documents below).

 You can also have a look at the examination regulations (in the list of documents below).